MukthaSP05/NGO_Volunteer_Management/README.md

 index.html, register.html, view.html, and assets
 4. Netlify will generate a live frontend URL

+## Admin Login

+To access the admin view:

+1. Create a `.env` file in the backend directory.
+2. Add the following variable:
+    - ADMIN_PASSWORD = Your Test Password
+3. Start the backend server.
+    - The admin dashboard can be accessed at `/admin`.
+Enter the password when prompted.

 ## ✅ Features
 - Volunteer registration form